Fishery Improvement Project

 At the beginning of December, IMARPE published the Protocol called «Elaboration of the sensitivity table for the estimation of the Total Allowable Catch for the hake resource – Merluccius gayi peruanus«.
 The procotol defines the procedure for estimating the status of the stock and the prospects for exploitation.
 Also, the objective biological reference points will be applied in 200 thousand tons of minimum spawning biomass for each reproductive period and a level of exploitation of F0.1, likewise, as limit biological reference points a spawning biomass of 100 thousand is considered tons and an Fmax.

 January – March 2019

-At the beginning of January, the Ministry of Production, in collaboration with the Public Ministry, developed and published an interdiction protocol referring to the extraction and / or processing of aquatic species.
+At the beginning of January, the Ministry of Production, in collaboration with the Public Ministry, developed and published an Interdiction protocol N° 05-2019-MP-FN referring to the extraction and / or processing of aquatic species.
 This protocol establishes the coordination procedure and roles of the entities to combat illegal activities.